 At the center of our campus is our Innovation Lab and our Library.
 The focus of these areas include multimedia presentations, library skills, and Maker Space activities.
 Creativity, collaboration, communication and critical thinking are skills that are fostered and developed through the activities in our Innovation Lab and Library.
 Students in all grade levels visit the Lab and Library each week for approximately 40 minutes.
 Our PTA heavily supports our Innovation Lab and Library.

 After School Classroom Enrichment (ACE) is sponsored by the Irvine Public Schools Foundation (IPSF) and offers fun and educational after-school classes.
 ACE opportunities are available for students in Grades 1-6.
 ACE classes are conducted by independent contractors and enrollment takes place via the IPSF website.
 A variety of classes, ranging from art to physical education, to science/technology, take place in three 10-week sessions each year.
 Classes last for approximately 1 hour and are held 1-2 times a week.
 Families pay for the classes through the IPSF website.
 There is no transportation available for students who stay after school for ACE classes.

 Gifted and Talented Education Program

-The GATE Program is available to identified students grades 4-6.
+The GATE Program is available to identified students in grades 4-6.
 The program consists of small clusters of identified students within the general education classrooms.
-Differentiated instruction is provided in these classrooms by teachers who have been trained in gifted instructions.
+Differentiated instruction is provided by classroom teachers.
 Please visit the IUSD Gifted and Advanced Learners web page for more information.